FenixAlliance/ABS.Docs/README.md

 ![image.png](/.attachments/image-8bae0adf-518b-4e17-adfe-05bdc9f31fc1.png)

 ## ABS Extensions:
-The ABS is absolutely modular.
-Whether you need to add pages, products, or posts with no code at all (using the ABS Web Designer), modify the style or layout, or add your own Types, Controllers, Pages, Views, Components, or Tag Helpers
+The ABS is modular.
+Whether you need to add pages, products, or posts with no code at all (using the ABS Web Designer), modify the style or layout, or add your Types, Controllers, Pages, Views, Components, or Tag Helpers

 ![ABS Extensions](https://github.com/fenixalliance/abs.docs/blob/master/.attachments/YLVYb8WhDf.gif?raw=true "ABS Extensions")